jjnastya/Webscrapping_project/README.md

 To begin, I needed a structured dataset of Cave’s lyrics.
 I created an **SQL database** to store each song’s title, album name, release year, and lyrics.

-At first, I attempted to scrape the lyrics directly from [azlyrics.com](https://www.azlyrics.com), but while wroking on the code, the site eventually blocked my requests due to suspicious behavior.
-As a workaround, I used a provided dataset of HTML files containing the lyrics.
+At first, I attempted to scrape the lyrics directly from [azlyrics.com](https://www.azlyrics.com), but while testing the code, the site eventually blocked my requests due to suspicious behavior.
+As a workaround, I used a dataset of HTML files containing the lyrics.

 Using **BeautifulSoup**, I parsed the HTML files to extract:
 ✅ **Lyrics** (cleaned and formatted)